arturo182/tinyuf2/README.md

 In general non-standard options are frowned upon because it changes the user experience of tinyUF2.
 However, on occasion these may be needed for specific reasons.
 The supported options are specified in `hw/bsp/<BOARD>/board_config.h` for a specific board.
 Not defining any of these options means sensible defaults will be applied;

 * `USB_VID`: Vendor ID for the board.
-Default is 0x239A.
+Default is 0x239A, courtesy of Adafruit Industries.

 * `USB_PID`: PID for the board.
 Default is 0x0058 which is specifically defined as a generic tinyUF2 boot device.
-Do not select something else unless you've been allocated a new number.
+Do not select something else unless you've been allocated a new number by Adafruit.

 * `VOLUME_LABEL`: Volume Label for the tinyUF2 drive.
 Default is `UF2BOOT`.